 This kind of rent increase is sometimes called an above‑guideline increase or AGI.
 The Board can allow this kind of increase only for these reasons:

-- unusually high increases in property taxes,
+- unusually high increases in property taxes or other municipal charges,

 - the cost of hiring a security service, or